hindu-comm/weblogs/manasataramgini/2014/08/2014-08-03_the-fourth-story.md

 ◊◊◊◊◊◊◊

 A few days later Somakhya received a message from Lootika:
-prIya somAkhya\! sarvaM saukhyaM vA? indra-trAtaM bhava\!
+prIya somAkhya! sarvaM saukhyaM vA? indra-trAtaM bhava!
 My sister was part of the autopsy team of S108VKBji.
 His story is an interesting one.
 He was apparently an officer in the Indian Army who had sustained a grievous head injury during the Han attack on Sikkim in the